camwestwood/xapi/recipes/attendance/attendance.md

 #### Entity Example:

-The verb [attended](/vocabulary.md#attended) denotes the action of the user's browser or app requesting the resource that the user wishes to view.
+The verb used in the attendance statement is "attended" (http://adlnet.gov/expapi/verbs/attended).
+It indicates the actor was present at a virtual or physical event or activity.
+It uses the Jisc common entity identifier [VerbA](/common_structures.md#verba).

 ``` javascript
 "verb": {